CanopyOptics.jl

 Package Features

-• Compute specular reflection
+• Compute polarized specular leaf-surface reflection terms

 • Compute leaf reflectance and transmittance based on Prospect-PRO